Zaster-TK/INT2Group7/README.md

 # INT2Group7
-Group 7 repository for Intelligent Systems 2 module assessment.
+This is Group 7's repository for Intelligent Systems 2 module assessment on neural networks.
+Here, we are making this repository to hold all of our code pertaining to the neural network as well as its training (or otherwise relevant) data.